So, here goes….

 Thanks for taking the time to read this blog and if you have older children, keep an eye on my blog page as I plan on selecting 10 toys to bring if you are traveling with 5 and 6 year olds, 7 an 8 year olds and 9 and 10 year olds soon.

 PS.
-If you found this blog helpful, you might also like my blog post on 7 Quiet Activities for 3-Year-Olds.
+If you found this blog helpful, you might also like my blog posts on 7 Quiet Activities for 3-Year-Olds, Travel Activities for 9 and 10 year olds or 5 Things to Keep Children Happy on a Long Flight.